-Maintained under separate cover are Standard Operating Guidelines (SOGs) that represent best practices for accomplishing a task or set of tasks.
-SOGs provide a greater degree of detail than Emergency Operations Plans or support documents.
+Maintained under separate cover are General Orders (GO's) that represent best practices for accomplishing a task or set of tasks.
+GO's provide a greater degree of detail than Emergency Operations Plans or support documents.
 They also may contain private, tactical, or secure information and are employed in regular college emergency drills and exercises, as well as in real-world events.